 The only drawback with AA batteries is that you need to bear some additional cost if you don’t have a set of four batteries already, but the advantage is that they can be easily replaced or recharged if you have a rechargeable set.

-The B500 has a better battery life to give you some extra shooting experience and comes with more connectivity options such as Bluetooth to connect with your devices for instant data sharing.
+The battery has a long life to give you some extra shooting experience and comes with more connectivity options such as Bluetooth to connect with your devices for instant data sharing.
+In short: